gemseo/gemseo/docs/user_guide/concepts/ode/coupling.md

 # Coupling ODE disciplines { #concept-ode-coupling }

-Like other disciplines, [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] instances can be coupled to other disciplines in an [MDA][concept-solving-multi-disciplinary-analysis] to model the dynamics of coupled physical systems.
+Like other disciplines, [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] instances can be coupled to other disciplines in an [MDA][concept-solving-multi-disciplinary-analysis] to model the dynamics of coupled physical systems.

 ## Coupled instances of ODEDiscipline

-A first approach consists in modeling each entity of the system as a separate [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] with the parameter `return_trajectories` set to `True`.
+A first approach consists in modeling each entity of the system as a separate [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] with the parameter `return_trajectories` set to `True`.
-The coupling between the disciplines is done by passing the trajectories computed by each [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] as inputs of the other [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] in the form of *design variables*.
+The coupling between the disciplines is done by passing the trajectories computed by each [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] as inputs of the other [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] in the form of *design variables*.

 ![Coupling of the time integrations across times](figs/coupling.png)

 ## Coupled dynamic inside an ODEDiscipline

-A different approach consists in defining a single [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] for the entire system, whose state is the collection of all the variables representing each component of the coupled system, and whose dynamic is the result of an [MDA][concept-solving-multi-disciplinary-analysis] over all the disciplines describing the dynamics of the components of the system.
+A different approach consists in defining a single [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] for the entire system, whose state is the collection of all the variables representing each component of the coupled system, and whose dynamic is the result of an [MDA][concept-solving-multi-disciplinary-analysis] over all the disciplines describing the dynamics of the components of the system.